 The ribs were delicious, actually within shouting distance of Archibald’s in quality: tender, smoky, and with an excellent bark.
 They were so good that I neglected my duty to sample the sauce.
 These are ribs marked with greatness

 The chicken was excellent.
 Smoky and moist — I’m sure even the white meat would not have been dried out.
-I remembered and had some of their outstanding white sauce (which is also good one pork, french fries, etc.), but this chicken doesn’t need sauce.
+I remembered and had some of their outstanding, best-I’ve-had white sauce (which is also good on pork, french fries, etc.), but this chicken doesn’t need sauce.

 Oh, the beans and greens were very good.
 Have I written about how much I like green beans cooked properly (with pork for longer than you think.)
 The corn muffin — ah, who cares about the corn muffin?
 It was not cooked on cast iron greased with bacon fat, but it was okay, an entirely adequate vehicle for the pot likker.

-Frank really enjoyed his ribs, which he ate with that rare grace you need to keep from ruining your shirt.
+Frank really enjoyed his ribs, which he ate with that special grace you need to keep from ruining your shirt.
 He didn’t even roll up his sleeves.
 Respect.

 And that was a lot of ribs — a generous half rack of very meaty ribs.
 Since Frank lives in Barbecue Country and can have ribs every day if he likes, and, I suppose, because he is able to exercise moderation, he didn’t finish his, but took some home for later.
 I, on the other hand, savored every bit of my meal.